Manager, Grants & Contracts

 - Obtain, analyze and communicate data necessary for fulfilling unit, department or institutional needs.
 Monitor unit-specific key performance indicators and metrics; propose and implement new business plans and procedures to improve overall efficiency of the grants management team.
 Make recommendations to the Director regarding departmental operations based on analysis of information.

 - Lead and assist with projects and administrative initiatives as assigned by the Director and Vice President.
-Partner with departmental and divisional colleagues, MSK faculty, administrative and clinical management staff to plan and implement new department-wide, and divisional or institutional programmatic initiatives related to pre-award and non-financial post award management of sponsored research at MSK.
+Partner with departmental and divisional colleagues, MSK faculty, administrative and clinical management staff to plan and implement new department-wide, divisional or institutional programmatic initiatives related to pre-award and non-financial post award management of sponsored research at MSK.

 - Plan, develop and implement or participate in assigned projects with department and/or institutional impact; develop and sustain project flows and timelines, seeking guidance from and provide progress reports to the Director and Vice President, as required.